 How the prices are calculated

 Just staring at performance numbers, however, will not portray the whole picture, and often the most important detail comparing server providers is the price.
 But not all server models are priced the same way.
 Commonly dedicated servers will require at minimum a monthly commitment.
-Some VPS providers have moved to hourly pricing following the example set by cloud hosting companies, but the rest are still more often paid on monthly basis.
+Some VPS providers have moved to hourly pricing following the example set by cloud hosting companies, but the rest are still more often paid on a monthly basis.

 The difference then comes from how these servers can be operated, as cloud servers offer simple configuration and fast deployment.
 Spinning up a server for a quick test would cost just a few cents.
 The same would not be possible with dedicated servers or the common VPS’s with monthly charges.